bernardosulzbach/ahmes/README.md

 executed is selected according to the following table.

 Each instruction is indicated by a byte value in the range [Code, Maximum Code].
-However, if you run the program with the `--pedantic` flag only Code is considered a valid identification code for the instruction and all other codes are mapped into NOPs.

 |Code|Maximum Code|Mnemonic|
 |----|------------|--------|